About This Journal

-TOTEM is a peer-reviewed, student-run journal of anthropology published annually in association with the Anthropology Society and the Department of Anthropology at The University of Western Ontario (U.W.O).
-TOTEM is currently on its 21st volume; the first volume was published in 1994.
-Totem was the second most popular publication (second only to the electronic theses and dissertations) accessed at Western in April of 2012.
+UWOJA is a peer-reviewed, student-run journal of anthropology published annually in association with the Anthropology Society and the Department of Anthropology at The University of Western Ontario (UWO).
+UWOJA (known as TOTEM until 2015) is currently on its 23rd volume; the first volume was published in 1994.
+UWOJA was the second most popular publication (second only to the electronic theses and dissertations) accessed at Western in April of 2012.

 Our editorial board consists of two Anthropology Department graduate students that are elected to act as co-editors, and our reviewers are drawn from all four fields of anthropology.
-This year’s co-editors are Chelsey G.D.
-Armstrong, an archaeologist in the second year of her Masters program, and Lisa Brown, a bioarchaeologist in her second year of her Masters program.
+This year's co-editors are Paulina Johnson, a socio-cultural anthropologist in the third year of her PhD, and Jordon Munizzi, a bioarchaeologist in the third year of his PhD.

 Additionally, we have a large number of peer-reviewers from the undergraduate and graduate Anthropology Department that change every year.
 We work in conjunction with the undergraduate Anthropology Society at UWO and the Western Anthropology Graduate Society.

 UWOJA is also pleased to feature the artwork of David Kanatawakhon-Maracle.